Basics

 I am often asked by parents how to decide when a child is ready to play sports?
 What sports should she play?
 When is too early?
 When is too late?
 What should a parent's expectations be starting out?
 While there are no pat answers to these questions and no hard-and-fast rules, here is some general advice.

-Buying Athletic Shoes For Children
+Buying Athletic Shoes and Socks For Children

 A recent study found that a majority of kids wear shoes that are too small, which put them at risk for developing serious foot deformities, such as bunions.
 Here are some tips on buying athletic shoes for your child that fit!